-STANDARD 1: ADMINISTRATION AND MANAGEMENT RECORDS ITEM # RECORDS SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 57.
+ITEM # STANDARD 1: ADMINISTRATION AND MANAGEMENT RECORDS RECORDS SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 57.
 REFERENCE (READING) FILE Subject files containing informational copies of records organized by areas of interest.
 Also includes materials that have no regulatory authority for the recipient and are received from outside the agency or from other units within the agency as well as reference copies of documents where another individual or agency is responsible for maintaining the record copy.
-Destroy in office when reference value ends. + Agency Policy: Destroy in office after 1 year 58.
+Destroy in office when reference value ends.† Agency Policy: Destroy in office after 58.
 REPORTS AND STUDIES Records concerning the performance of a department, program, or project, as well as those created for planning purposes.
-Includes all annual, sub-annual, or irregularly prepared research studies, reports, and a) Retain in office permanently 1 copy of all annual and biennial reports written by the agency. b) Retain in office permanently reports and studies prepared by request of an agency's governing body or a court. c) Destroy in office after 3 years reports prepared monthly, bimonthly, or semi-annually. d) Destroy in office after 1 year activity reports concerning workload measurements, time studies, number of jobs completed, etc., prepared on a daily or other periodic basis. e) Destroy in office when superseded or obsolete reports required to be submitted to the agency. f) Destroy in office remaining reports and studies when reference value ends.[†] Agency Policy: Destroy in office after 1 year.
-Retention Note: Reports and studies listed elsewhere in this schedule should be retained the specified period of time.
+Includes all annual, sub-annual, or irregularly prepared research studies, reports, and studies generated by an agency or prepared by consultants hired by the agency.
+Also includes reports required to be submitted to the agency.
+See also CIVIL RIGHTS RECORDS, page 44, item 5, and COMPREHENSIVE PLAN, page 5, item 21. a) Retain in office permanently 1 copy of all annual and biennial reports written by the agency. b) Retain in office permanently reports and studies prepared by request of an agency's governing body or a court. c) Destroy in office after 3 years reports prepared monthly, bimonthly, or semi-annually. d) Destroy in office after 1 year activity reports concerning workload measurements, time studies, number of jobs completed, etc., prepared on a daily or other periodic basis. e) Destroy in office when superseded or obsolete reports required to be submitted to the agency. f) Destroy in office remaining reports and studies when reference value ends.† Agency Policy: Destroy in office after 1 year Retention Note: Reports and studies listed elsewhere in this